 - Parent External ID or Amplify ID - Add the external ID or Amplify ID for the parent project in this column.

 - Start Date

 - End Date

 You are free to fill in data in any columns listed in the template.
-However, the required columns have to be filled mandatorily.
+The columns listed above are required to be filled in.
 Please refer the template to find information on other columns that can be included.

 To fast load initiatives:

 - Locate the parent initiative and click Integrations on the sub-menu.

 In the above screenshot, initiative #67 (Customer Relationship Management(CRM)) is identified as the hierarchical level where bulk upload will be carried out.
 Please note that you can add items into any existing sub initiatives at this level, provided, you have enabled the required classification types as 'local initiatives' for the child initiative.